ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/calc.rst

     once there, annihilation can occur.
 However, they cannot respawn anywhere else and are left there to die.

+**EXCITETRUNCSING** [iHightExcitsSing]
+    Default=.false.

+    This is a parallel FCIMC option, where excitations between determinants where at least one of the determinants is above iHighExcitsSing will be restricted to be single excitations.

 Return Path Monte Carlo options
 -------------------------------